-We recommend that anyone who's downloaded a route file prior to 14th September 2020 should do so again now, just to ensure that they have the most up-to-date version.
-And please note that there will be at least TWO further route checks between 14th September and the day of the Ride - so, while we don't anticipate any further changes, if the need arises entered riders will be notified via email of any last-minute or final adjustments.
+We recommend that anyone who's downloaded a route file previously should do so again now, just to ensure that they have the most up-to-date version.
+And please note that there will be further route checks prior to the day of the Ride - so, while we don't anticipate any further changes, if the need arises entered riders will be notified via email of any last-minute or final adjustments.

 The Ride starts at the Park & Ride near Long Ashton, in south-west Bristol (just off the A370).